codingenesis/dotfiles_linux/README.md

 ### Using GNU stow to install dotfiles
 I am using GNU stow to manage all my dotfiles.
 Make sure when executing any of stow command go to the dir where your files that you want to install are located.
+To install a specific file install the group instead of a specfic file.

 ### xfiles
 This contains all my x-files